Nicaragua - Land of Lakes and Volcanoes

 Day 7-Free time to explore Leon or optional Cerro Negro hike

-Today is free to explore Leon at your own pace, taking in one of the museums or relaxing at one of the cafe's near the main square.
+Today is free to explore Leon at your own pace, taking in one of the museums or relaxing at one of the cafes near the main square.
 Alternatively, you may choose to enjoy one of the optional excursions available in the area.
 One option is a hike on the nearby Cerro Negro Volcano - one of the most active volcanoes in Nicaragua.
-The hike takes approximately 1.5hrs at a moderate pace, and there are stunning views across to the Pacific Ocean as well as the surrounding countryside.
+The hike takes approximately 90 minutes at a moderate pace, and there are stunning views across to the Pacific Ocean as well as the surrounding countryside.
 The fun is in bouncing down the volcano, as we run/jump/walk down through the scree.

 8